chlablak/pollson-server/README.md

 # Pollson-server
 **/pɔʊlzɒn/**

-## Context of the application
+## Context
 This application is being developped in the context of a [web technologies lesson](https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-TWEB-Lectures) given at HEIG-VD.
 It is being developped by [chlablak](https://github.com/chlablak) and [moodah](https://github.com/moodah).
 The client part of the project can be found in [this repo](https://github.com/chlablak/pollson).

 ## Technologies
-Our application has been implemented with the MEAN stack.
-We also used [Feathers](http://feathersjs.com) on top of Express to simplify database interactions.
+Our application has been implemented with the MEAN stack (latest versions).
+We also used [Feathers](http://feathersjs.com) (later version) on top of Express to simplify database interactions.

-## Run the server
+## Building
-All you need to do once you've cloned the repo is run MongoDB with `mongod`, do an `npm install` and an `npm start`.
+Make sure you have MongoDB, Node.js and npm installed.
+All you need to do once you've cloned the repo is run MongoDB with `mongod`, do an `npm install` and an `npm start` from the repo directory.
 The server will the be running on `localhost:3030`.
 It is also hosted on Heroku at http://pollson.herokuapp.com.
 Note: All the following requests should have a `Content-Type: application/json` header.

+## Documentation

-## Create a user
+### Create a user
 To add a user, `POST` on `localhost:3030/users` a request with the following body:

 ```json